moveit/moveit_tutorials/doc/multiple_robot_arms/multiple_robot_arms_tutorial.rst

    :width: 300pt
    :align: center

-If the model is correctly prepared, it should show up as follows.
+If the previous steps are correctly done, the multiple arms model should show up as follows.

 .. image:: images/rviz_start.png
    :width: 500pt
    :align: center

-This concludes the step of building the model and verifying it.
+This concludes the first step of building the model and verifying it.

 Step 2: Prepare the MoveIt config package using MoveIt Setup Assistant
 ----------------------------------------------------------------------